-James Barbour, executed at York for murder at The basilar Sheffield. phreno-metrical angle 40 degrees, the base of the brain very large, and the coronal region small.
+James Barbour, executed at York for murder at Sheffield.
+The basilar phreno-metrical angle 40 degrees, the base of the brain very large, and the coronal region small.

-Diagram 35.-Gleeson Wilson
+Diagram 85.-Gleeson Wilson.
+Reduced to 1-5th.

 Gleeson Wilson, executed at Kirkdale for the murder of the wife, children, and servant of Captain Heinrichson, Liverpool.
 This is a most dangerous type of the criminal class, and should not be allowed at large.